ReservedField/evic-sdk/README.md

    ```
    echo "export EVICSDK=$(pwd)" >> $HOME/.bashrc
    ```
-   **On Windows**, you also need to point `ARMGCC` to your ARM toolchain install.
+   You also need to point `ARMGCC` to your ARM toolchain install.
+If your toolchain is installed to `/usr` (as is usually the case on Linux) you don't need to set this variable since the SDK makefiles will default it to `/usr`. **On Windows**, setting `ARMGCC` is **mandatory**.
 Use a Cygwin-style path.
-For example, if my toolchain is installed to `C:\arm-none-eabi-gcc`, I would add this to my Cygwin `/home/username/.bashrc` file:
+   For example, if my toolchain was installed to `C:\arm-none-eabi-gcc`, I would add this to my Cygwin `/home/username/.bashrc` file:
    ```
    export ARMGCC=/cygdrive/C/arm-none-eabi-gcc
    ```
    Make sure to restart your terminal to ensure variables are set before building.
+Please note that all paths do not include a trailing slash.

 4. Build the SDK:
    ```